daronphang/programming-resources/brokers/event/kafka/kafka.md

 Instead of using data packets, it uses a data stream to deliver messages which are suitable for both offline and online message consumption.
 An open-source platform developed by Apache written in Scala and Java.
 Kafka aims to provide solutions for large scale event-driven systems.

+## How Kafka works

+Kafka is a distributed system consisting of **servers** and **clients** that communicate via a high-performance TCP network protocol.
+It can be deployed on bare-metal hardware, virtual machines, and containers in on-premise as well as cloud environments.

+### Servers

+Kafka is run as a cluster of one or more servers that can span multiple datacenters or cloud regions.
+The servers can run as:

+- Brokers: Servers that form the storage layer
+- Kafka Connect: Continuously import/export data as event streams to integrate Kafka with third-party systems such as databases

+A Kafka cluster is highly scalable and fault-tolerant: if any of its servers fails, the other servers will take over their work to ensure continuous operations without any data loss.

+### Clients

+They allow you to write distributed applications and microservices that read, write, and process streams of events in parallel, at scale, and in a fault-tolerant manner even in the case of network problems or machine failures.

 ## Features

 ### Real-time data processing